Dating is dead.

 So says the media.
 Girls, stop expecting guys to make any formal attempt at winning your affections.
 Don’t sit around waiting for a boy to make you a priority, communicate his intentions, or even call you on the phone.
 Exclusivity and intentionality are ancient rituals, things of the past, and misplaced hopes.

 I beg to differ.
 It’s not that this new line of thinking is necessarily untrue today, or that it’s not the current and corrupt trend of our culture.
 It’s wrong.
-One of our most precious pursuits, that of a life-long partner for all of life, is tragically being relegated to tweets, texts, and Facebook pokes, to ambiguous flirtation and fooling around.
+One of our most precious pursuits, that of a lifelong partner for all of life, is tragically being relegated to tweets, texts, and snaps, to ambiguous flirtation and fooling around.
 It’s wrong.

 Dating That Preserves Marriage